 Refund Policy, Requirements for Withdrawal, and Return of Title IV, HEA Financial Aid

 If a student withdraws or drops a course, LSSU will adhere to its refund policy as published at http://www.lssu.edu/scheduling/add_drop.php.
 Information regarding the requirements and procedures for students seeking to withdraw officially is also available at http://www.lssu.edu/scheduling/add_drop.php.
 Requirements for return of Title IV, HEA grant or loan aid are available at http://www.lssu.edu/finaid/withdrawalprocess.php.

 Services for Students with Disabilities

-The Disability Services provides disability-related information and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.
-Visit the Disability Services homepage (http://www.lssu.edu/disability) for additional information on services and resources available to students with disabilities.
+The Accessibility Services Office provides disability-related information and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.
+Visit the Accessibility Services homepage (http://www.lssu.edu/accessibility) for additional information on services and resources available to students with disabilities.